 Copy the BlueConic Account and use it as the unique identifier of the BlueConic Snowflake account to set up the share.

 Create the private share.
-In your Snowflake account, go to Data Products > Private sharing
+In your Snowflake account, go to Data Products > Private sharing.

 Click Share on the top right, and click on Create a Direct Share.